Brussel Sprouts with Bacon and Maple

 DIRECTIONS:

-- Cut the bacon into 1″ pieces.
-Place a large skillet over medium high heat and add the bacon.
+- Cut the bacon into 1" pieces.
+Place a large skillet over medium-high heat and add 5 slices bacon.
 Fry until crisp and golden.
 Transfer bacon to a plate lined with paper towels to soak up excess fat.

 - Discard all but 1 tablespoon of bacon fat from the pan.
-Add the shallots and brussels sprouts to the hot pan with reserved bacon fat and stir.
+Add 2 large shallots and 2 pounds brussels sprouts to the hot pan with reserved bacon fat and stir.
 Cover with a lid and reduce heat to medium.
 Cook for 3-4 minutes, stirring occasionally.

-- Stir in the butter, whole grain mustard and maple syrup.
-Season to your taste with salt and pepper.
+- Stir in 2 teaspoons butter, 1 tablespoon whole grain dijon mustard and 2 teaspoons maple syrup.
+Season with salt and pepper to taste as needed.

-- Transfer the brussels sprouts to a serving platter and sprinkle with the crispy bacon and parsley.
+- Transfer the Brussels sprouts to a serving platter and sprinkle with the reserved crispy bacon and 1 tablespoon chopped parsley.

 RECIPE VIDEO: